JADukeAIPI/AIPIProject/README.md

 This project would not be possible if not for the following people:

-Cindy Chang - Project conception, APIs, and data cleaning Chad Miller - Webscrape king, modeling, and data cleaning Christian Hollar - Streamlit app, APIs, and data cleaning Justin Abernathy - DB, APIs, and data cleaning
+Cindy Chang - Project conception, APIs, and data cleaning Chad Miller - Webscraping, modeling, and data cleaning Christian Hollar - Streamlit app, APIs, and data cleaning Justin Abernathy - DB, APIs, and data cleaning